liber-dovat/wololobt/README.md

     pi@raspberrypi ~ $ sudo usermod -G bluetooth -a pi

 # Xbox Series X|S controller:
-  - Three blinking patterns found.
+  - Three blinking patterns found, plus a static light pattern.
   - To Check: When power it on, does it connect to the last device used?

-  1. Controller turns on with the Xbox button.
-It scans in dongle mode by default (?).
-Pattern: Blink wait blink wait...
-  2. Double-tap pair, and it scans in Bluetooth mode.
-Pattern: Blink blink wait blink blink wait... (sometimes it sends a Bluetooth packet).
-  3. Press pair twice to switch back to dongle scan.
-Pattern: Blink wait blink wait...
+  1. The controller remembers last paired state.
+When the controller is turned on it goes straight to the last connected state and tries to pair with that device.
+Blinking pattern of Dongle pairing: Blink stop...
+  2. From this two states (pairing/paired with Dongle|Bluetooth) if you press two times the pair button it switches back between this two states.
+If it was in Bluetooth pairing mode it switches back to 1).
+Blinking pattern of BT pairing: Blink blink stop...
-  4. Holding down pair for 3 seconds enters pair mode to pair with the dongle or Bluetooth; it sends bluetooth packets.
+  3. In any of this two states, if you press the pair button for 3 seconds it enters pairing mode, and ties to pair with a new Dongle or Bluetooth device; in this state the controller sends bluetooth packets.
+Blinking pattern: Blink blink...
-  5. If the controller is off, holding down pair for 3 seconds will turn on the controller in unknown Bluetooth mode (blink blink blink...).
-Tapping pair twice will take it to step 3).
-Will it connect with the last paired device?
+  5. If the controller is off, holding down the pair button for 3 seconds will turn on the controller pairing mode as in 3).
+Blinking pattern: Blink blink... .
+This is the fastest way to power on the contoller and start sending Bluetooth packets; after this you can hold again the pair button for 3 seconds and it will switch to the last connected state.

 ![states](https://github.com/user-attachments/assets/e78fc0be-4648-4579-9532-b8552ef62e73)